mdmohsanul/Frontend/Js-Notes/08-Events/events.md

+## What are events in Javascript?
+- Events are the action or occurence that happens in browser that browser can respond to.
+- Think events as signal that something has happened and JavaScript provide a way to listen these events and react to them.

+# Example of events

+1. User Interactions:
+click, dblclick → when a user clicks a button keydown, keyup → when a key is pressed or released input, change, focus, blur → when form input changes submit → when a form is submitted mouseover, mouseout → when the mouse enters/leaves an element

+2. Window/ Document Events:
+load – when page or resource finishes loading DOMContentLoaded – when initial HTML is loaded and parsed resize – when window is resized scroll – when page or element is scrolled unload / beforeunload

+3. Clipboard Events
+copy, cut, paste

+4. Touch / Pointer Events (for mobile/touch devices)
+touchstart, touchmove, touchend
+pointerdown, pointermove, pointerup

+5. Media Events
+play, pause, ended
+timeupdate, volumechange

 # Event bubbling and capturing are two ways of event propagation on the DOM tree.

 # Event propagation is the process by which an event moves through the DOM after being triggered.
 It occurs in three phases: